seosgithub/flok/docs/platform_drivers.md

   * ./config.yml - Must contain a list of the supported interfaces for a driver.

 ### config.yml
-Your configuration must have a `iface` key.
+Your configuration must have a `ifaces` key.
 This is an array of the supported interfaces.
 The interface name is just the filename located in
 `./app/drivers/iface/.*.js`.
 In the example below there is a `ui.js` and `network.js` in the `./app/drivers/iface/` folder.
 ```yml
 ifaces: